CHAOZHAO-1/DG-PHM/README.md

 ```
 # Related Projects
 <a name="section-id12"></a>

 - We collect all open source mechanical failure datasets [[Link](https://github.com/CHAOZHAO-1/Machine-Fault-Dataset)]

 - We have sorted out the multi-modal-based fault diagnosis, including data, papers, codes and so on [[Link](https://github.com/CHAOZHAO-1/Awsome-Multi-modal-based-PHM)]

+- We have sorted out the LLM-based fault diagnosis, including data, papers, codes and so on [[Link](https://github.com/CHAOZHAO-1/LLM-based-PHM)]